LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 created.

-Lasso allows access to the headers and each part (including recursive parts) of downloaded email messages through the `email_parse` type.
+Lasso allows access to the headers and each part (including recursive parts) of downloaded email messages through the :type:`email_parse` type.

 The Email_Parse Type
 --------------------

-The `email_parse` type requires the raw MIME text of an email message as a parameter when it is created.
+The :type:`email_parse` type requires the raw MIME text of an email message as a parameter when it is created.
 It returns an object whose member methods can be used to inspect the headers and parts of the email message.
-Outputting an `email_parse` type to the page will result in a message formatted with the most common headers and the default body part. `email_parse` can be used with the `iterate` methods to inspect each part of the message in turn.
+Outputting an email_parse object to the page will result in a message formatted with the most common headers and the default body part.
+An email_parse object can be used with the `iterate` method to inspect each part of the message in turn.

 .. type:: email_parse
 .. method:: email_parse(mime::string)

    Parses the raw MIME text of an email.
 Requires a single string parameter.
-   Outputs the raw data of the email if displayed on the page or cast to string.
+   Outputs the raw data of the email if displayed on the page or converted to a string.

 .. member:: email_parse->headers()